Demwald/emails-editor/readme.md

 Name                | Info
 ------------------- | --------------------------------------------------------------------------
 addEmails           | Adds new emails to editor component input.
-All duplicates will be ignored and filtered. <br>Pass string with comma separated values or array to add as many emails as you want. removeEmail         | Removes email.
-Please note that as the argument it receives not index of the email but an instance of Email class. listEmails          | Retrieves the array of **all** emails (both valid and invalid) from input.
-Filter necessary type of emails using property valid. on                  | Subscribes to any of the events supported.
+All duplicates will be ignored and filtered. <br>Pass string with comma separated values or array to add as many emails as you want.
+As the second argument you can pass an index to insert new emails into. removeEmails        | Removes email.
+Please note that as the argument it receives not index of the email but **array** with instances of Email class or strings. getEmails           | Retrieves the array of **all** emails (both valid and invalid) from input.
+Filter necessary type of emails using property valid. clearEditor         | Removes all emails from the editor. on                  | Subscribes to any of the events supported.
 Pass name of the event as the first argument and callback function as the second. off                 | Unsubscribes from the event specified.
 Pass name of the event as the first argument and callback function to exclude from observers as the second.